suzukidavid/rust-algorithms/README.md

 Most competitive programmers rely on C++ for its fast execution time.
 However, it's notoriously unsafe, diverting a considerable share of the contestant's time and attention on mistake prevention and debugging.
 Java is the next most popular choice, offering a little safety at some expense to speed of coding and execution.

 To my delight, I found that Rust eliminates entire classes of bugs, while reducing visual clutter to make the rest easier to spot.
 And, it's *fast*.
 There's a learning curve, to be sure.
-However, a proficient Rust programmer stands to gain a competitive advantage as well as a more pleasant experience!
+However, a proficient Rust programmer stands to gain a competitive advantage as well as a more pleasant experience.

 Some contest sites and online judges that support Rust:
 - [Codeforces](https://codeforces.com)